iOS & Android · Case Study

 Serious, trustworthy, quiet

 My Meeting Card speaks in a calm voice.
-The visual system uses a deep civic navy with a single verification-green accent.
-No decoration, no marketing noise.
+The visual system uses a deep civic navy with a single verification-green accent, with no decoration and no marketing noise.
 Admins and participants need to trust the screen at first glance, so the screen earns that trust through clarity alone.
+In a compliance tool, a quiet, serious design is not a stylistic choice, it is part of how the product does its job.

 2Native platforms